 Wendy Milette instructs grades 3-6 in the use of computer technology on a weekly basis in our library media lab.
 The technology program integrates computers in support of the core curriculum.
 This program teaches children how to use computers creatively to achieve their goals.
 Ms. Milette also serves as Pacific School's GATE teacher.

-In the third and fourth grades we concentrate on basic skills of typing, mouse use, file management, digital drawing, and basic coding.
-Some of the projects include Dance Mat Typing (BBC typing program), code.org, haikus, communal stories (everyone writes for 5 minutes and then changes seats), concrete poetry and creating persuasive posters.
+In the third grade we concentrate on basic skills of typing, mouse use, file management, digital drawing, and basic coding.
+Some of the projects include Typing Club, code.org, and learning to be safe online.

 GATE - Gifted and Talented Education

 Students in the fourth grade are tested with the RAVEN Standard Progressive Matrices test, along with an Intellectual and Academic Functioning Inventory and classic creativity challenges.
-These evaluations help us determine who is eligible for the Gifted and Talented Education Program.
-The fourth, fifth, and sixth grade students participating in GATE will be engaged in project based learning activities.
+These evaluations help us determine who is an appropriate fit for the Gifted and Talented Education Program.
+The fourth, fifth, and sixth grade students participating in GATE will be engaged in project-based learning activities.
 Some of the projects the students explore include, media production, song-writing, e-textiles, soft circuits, science enrichment, game creation, stop-motion animation, and maker-tinkering.

 WENDY MILETTE TEACHES VIDEO PRODUCTION TO GATE STUDENTS AND

 Every year students are also encouraged to make a short film for Pacific School's Annual Film Festival.